An Online Newsletter of “The Andy Griffith Show” Rerun Watchers Club (TAGSRWC)

 The iMayberry Community

-We’re really excited about the launch last year of Web activity hosted by TAGSRWC and organized and overseen by webmaster Allan “Floyd” Newsome.
-It’s called iMayberry Community.
+This TAGSRWC online group is organized and overseen by webmaster Allan “Floyd” Newsome.
 You can check it out and sign up for free at: http://imayberrycommunity.com/.

-The iMayberry Community has been getting a great response.
-It complements our other online activities, including our main www.imayberry.com page, podcasts, Facebook page, online newsletters (such as The eBullet!), weaversdepartmentstore.com and chat rooms.
+The iMayberry Community complements our other online activities, including our main www.imayberry.com page, podcasts, Facebook page, online newsletters (such as The eBullet!), weaversdepartmentstore.com and chat rooms.
 Combined with TAGSRWC chapters and the various Mayberry events for all fans (from Mayberry Days to ocean cruises), not to mention enjoying the sites of Mount Airy year-round, the world of Mayberry fun keeps expanding.

 Two Chairs, No Waiting is our weekly podcast of TAGS news, interviews and pretty much whatever happens to be going on in and around Mayberry.
 It’s hosted by Allan Newsome.
 There’s a new episode every Tuesday (and you can watch and listen live during tapings on Monday evenings).
 Past episodes are in an online Archives in case you want to listen to or view episodes you’ve missed.
 (There have been 259 episodes since the podcasts began five years ago, including a fascinating recent pair of episodes featuring an interview with Betty Lynn!)

 There’s a lot of info and discussions that you simply won’t find anywhere else, including rare interviews (vintage and new) with cast and crew members of TAGS.
 If you’ve got sound on your computer or have an iPod or similar device, you can easily tune in live or download these podcasts.

-TAGSRWC’s official page on Facebook now has more than 36,000 friends!
+TAGSRWC’s official page on Facebook now has more than 42,000 friends!
 You can find us at www.facebook.com/tagsrwc.
-There’s a variety of comments about Mayberry, and a lively stream of fans’ favorite TAGS lines.
+There’s a variety of comments about Mayberry, and a lively stream of fans’ favorite TAGS lines and photos.
 And our Facebook page is also one of the first places we post announcements and breaking news about TAGS.
 If you haven’t already dropped by the page, we hope you’ll check it out sometime when you have the chance.
 We invite you to become a TAGSRWC Facebook Friend!

 **** Post Note ****